pombredanne/schnibble/README.md

 ### Supported platforms

-Schnibble works on CPYthon 2.7 (ironically selected due to its stability) on any OS platform.
+Schnibble works on CPython 2.7 (ironically selected due to its stability) on any OS platform.
 Support for Pypy will be investigated later.
 Python 3.x support is a plan for later period after all of the basics are supported on a stable bytecode set.